 However, the removal of travel restrictions bit by bit as vaccinations progress is creating optimism that business activities will gradually begin to normalize in the coming months.
 Despite the progress of vaccinations and the lessening of restrictions it has enabled, the uncertainty and inconvenience caused by the pandemic continue to a lesser degree.

 The order intake for technology services was at a particularly good level thanks to modernization projects.
 This is yet another reason to conclude that the capacity utilization rate of our customers’ production is at a good level.
 Our customers’ desire to systematically develop the safety, quality and efficiency of their operations is also at a good level.

 Many raw material, component and freight costs have risen, even to a great extent, delivery times have increased and there have even been challenges in availability due to the exceptional market changes caused by the pandemic and the stimulus measures aimed at recovering from it.
 The rise in prices is expected to affect the future profitability of projects for transactions that have already been concluded.
 This only has a minor impact on the Q3 result.
 Our operational organization is actively addressing these challenges together with our partners.
 In terms of new orders, I believe we will be able to transfer most of the cost increases to prices.

-The pandemic’s impact on the development of our markets has been in line with our predictions.
-Accordingly, we will continue to invest in our stated strategic priorities, the emerging markets and the development of our technology services business and digitalization.
-Our strong financial position and market position, as well as our long-standing customer relationships are important competitive advantages and enablers of this type of long-term work.
+Because of the pandemic, the focus of our market will, now and going forward, be more on developed markets than we estimated before the pandemic.
+In the longer term, we believe that the focus of growth will again shift to the emerging markets.
+We will continue to invest in our stated strategic priorities, the emerging markets and the development of our technology services business and digitalization.
+Besides the opportunities offered by the current market situation, our strong financial position and market position and our long-standing customer relationships are important competitive advantages and enablers of this type of long-term work.

-Our outlook for 2021 remains unchanged, and we expect our net sales to grow and our operating result to improve from last year.
+Our outlook for 2021 remains unchanged, and we expect our net sales to grow and our operating profit to improve from last year.